 ," as an editorial in ISIAQ's Indoor Air journal by Jack Spengler, chairman of the IOM committee.
 In 2012, the article was the 4th most downloaded article published in the Indoor Air

 journal.
 This review is the basis for the STC's goals and objectives.

 , Tsinghua University, China - Members

 The priority for STC33 in its first year is to summarize progress in thermal comfort research over the last 20 years and identify emerging trends.
 Preliminary findings indicate the recent surge in thermal comfort research activity to result from, a) indoor thermal environmental quality implications of green building design and operation strategies, and b) the rapid economic development, urbanization and concomitant building construction activity in countries such as China.
 The ultimate goal of the STC33‘s work in 2011 is the preparation of a high quality review article for possible publication in the Indoor Air journal.

 Ulla Haverinen-Shaughnessy, The University of Oulu, Finland & The University of Tulsa, Oaklahoma, USA - Members

 ISIAQ STCs Regulations and Operation ManualDownload the Operation Manual

-The STC have three primary objectives.
-The first objective is to continue collecting and sharing information about IEQ guidelines worldwide.
-The second objective is to participate in developing an open, functional database pertaining information about the guidelines.
-The third objective is to oversee an ISIAQ project aiming to review existing guidelines and to develop recommendations.
+The STC has three primary objectives.
+The first objective is to continuously collect and organize information about IEQ guidelines worldwide.
+The second objective is to develop an open, functional database to share information about the guidelines.
+The third objective is to review existing guidelines and to develop recommendations.
 The results will be discussed in open meetings at Indoor Air and Healthy Building conferences.